SumUp Promo Code 2026: Up to €70 Off Card Readers

 SumUp in brief: review, strengths and limits

-SumUp is one of the most popular card readers among independents by volume — its brand awareness, wide distribution and partnerships make it ubiquitous.
+SumUp is one of the most widely used card readers among independents by volume — its brand awareness, wide distribution and partnerships make it ubiquitous.
 The simplicity of the model (one-off purchase + 1.75%) and the reliability of the hardware are regularly praised in customer reviews.

 Things to know before choosing SumUp